mhasaballah439/laravel_livewire/README.md

 # My Laravel + Livewire Project

-This is a Laravel + Livewire project that includes the following features:
+This is a Laravel + Livewire + Alpinejs project that includes the following features:

 ## Features